microsoft/fluentui/apps/fabric-website/src/pages/Styles/TypographyPage/docs/web/TypographyCustomization.md

 You can add some of your own customizations to the default theme.
-For example, you can utilize `defaultFontStyle` to override the default font style and `fonts` to override the default font styles for specific font variants, like small, medium, large, etc.
+For example, you can set the `defaultFontStyle` property to modify every font variant (small, medium, large, etc.), or you can target specific variants through the `fonts` property.
-The example below shows how to override font styles for some of the font variants.
+These can be used separately, or together, as shown in the example below.
-You can override anything in `IRawStyle`.
+The overrides can include any property from `IRawStyle`.

 ```tsx
 import { loadTheme } from 'office-ui-fabric-react';